Rakibul-Hasan270/zestora-restaurant-client/README.md

 ### Key Features

-- Table reservation & online food ordering for a seamless user experience.
+- Table reservation and online food ordering for a smooth and hassle-free user journey.
-- Advanced search, filter, sort, reset, and smooth pagination for easy menu browsing.
+- Advanced search, filter, sort, reset options, and smooth pagination for easy browsing of menu items.
-- Admin dashboard to manage menu, orders, reservations, and users efficiently.
+- Efficiently manage menu items, orders, reservations, and users from a single interface.
-- User dashboard for viewing and managing personal orders and reservations.
+- View and manage your personal orders and reservations with ease.
-- Fully responsive design, optimized for mobile, tablet, and desktop devices.
+- Optimized for mobile, tablet, and desktop devices for the best user experience across all screens.

 ### Technologies